cbkk1/ParoScale_Assignment/README.md

 (build scripts, etc.) to the provided git repository.

 * An accurate and representative git commit history.

+* Permalink to the LLM session(s) if an LLM was used.
+This may be added to the repository in a file called "llm.txt".

 * Your code is something you'd be comfortable putting in production and having your team maintaining